 Keep in mind that managing the business’s perception of the Procurement team and the value it provides is an ongoing endeavor, not a one-time exercise.
 Gartner recommends that for best results, the process should become a standard operating procedure.

 The disruption continues to be severe, and no one can anticipate how long the global recession will go on.
 Long-term impacts can be mitigated by agile and resilient procurement processes and strong relationships with business partners and suppliers.
 Organizations that have systems and technologies in place to support rapid, informed decision-making and efficient operations will be able to weather the disruption, and maintain influence they’ve earned.

 You can download Gartner’s full report here.
-For information on how Ivalua’s end-to-end eProcurment solution can improve transparency and data quality in your organizagiton to support these efforts, contact us today.
+For information on how Ivalua’s end-to-end eProcurement solution can improve transparency and data quality in your organization to support these efforts, contact us today.